Environmental – Winery

 - Waste, air, energy and fuel management

-It is a requirement that all businesses participating in the Freshcare WIN program, have at least one business representative complete training.
+It is a requirement that all businesses participating in the Freshcare ENV-WIN program, have at least one business representative complete training.

 Freshcare training ensures each participating business has a full understanding of the Environmental Winery Code requirements, how they are applicable to their business and what needs to be implemented and prepared to demonstrate compliance at audit.

-Freshcare training options include: group courses, one-on-one, and online.
+Freshcare training options include: group courses, or one-on-one.

 Details of training options and providers can be found here: Freshcare Training.